-They should not be too long and you should not roll down the tops to avoid making them too tight.
-When the stockings get too tight, it can cut off blood circulation and cause other issues relating to blood flow.
+They should not be too long; do not roll down the tops because that will make them too tight.
+When the stockings get too tight, they can cut off blood circulation and cause other issues.

-If they were prescribed by a doctor, you should endeavor to wear them almost all day.
+If stockings were prescribed by a doctor, you should follow instructions, including wearing them almost all day.
 However, you can take the compression stockings off when you want to bathe.
 It is possible to wear your socks, shoes, or slippers over them and go about your normal duties.

 Anti-embolism Stockings vs. Compression Stockings

-Quite often, patients are given the wrong stockings for their condition because most people do not really understand the difference between the two.
-The differences are mainly seen in their design, use, and duration.
+Quite often, patients may receive the wrong stockings for their condition.
+The differences between anti-embolism and compression stockings relate to their design, use, and duration.
 Here are some of the major differences:

-When blood clots, it could result in medical complications.
-TED hose is worn to prevent blood pooling in some parts of the limb and reduce risk of blood clotting, known as embolism.
+TED hose is worn to prevent blood pooling and reduce the risk of blood clotting, which is known as embolism.
 Hence, anti-embolism stockings are best suited for post-operative patients or patients who are not mobile.

-In contrast, the purpose of wearing compression stockings is extreme improvement of blood flow by squeezing gently.
-They come in handy when a person is suffering from a condition that needs a more aggressive kind of compression.
-These stockings are mainly designed to meet the needs of ambulatory or mobile patients.
+In contrast, compression stockings improve blood flow, which are designed to meet the needs of ambulatory or mobile patients.
 Compression stockings are highly recommended by physicians for treating conditions like edema, chronic venous insufficiency, varicose veins, deep vein thrombosis, lymphedema, phlebitis, lipodermatosclerosis, and even pregnancy.

 TED hose and compression stockings are designed differently in order to function optimally.
-In terms of appearance, anti-embolism stockings are only found in white color with a hole around the toes for monitoring the circulatory status of the patient.
-Compression stockings on the other hand come in different styles and colors.
+In terms of appearance, anti-embolism stockings are only found in white and have a hole around the toes for monitoring the circulatory status of the patient.
+Compression stockings, on the other hand, come in different styles and colors.

 One major difference between anti-embolism stockings and compression stockings is that they vary in compression levels.
 Both stockings have their compression levels measured in millimeters of Mercury (mmHg).
 Unlike anti-embolism stockings, compression stockings offer graduated compression.
 This means that the stockings are very tight around the ankle, but ease gradually upwards.